Goldielockz30/tech201_virtualisation/README.md

 ```
 - The ruby code in the vagrant file will tell the vm what to do

+- Next type
+vagrant up

-Next to connect to the virtual machine type
+- Next,  to connect to the virtual machine type

   vagrant ssh